-SPRED is a program of religious development specifically designed to meet the spiritual needs of persons of all ages with developmental disabilities and intellectual challenges.
+SPRED (SPecial Religious EDucation) is a program of religious development specifically designed to meet the spiritual needs of persons of all ages with developmental disabilities and intellectual challenges.
 Through their participation in the SPRED Community of faith, our Special Friends are incorporated into the liturgical and sacramental life of the parish of St. Matthew.
 SPRED serves persons with special needs age six through adulthood.

-Catechist Helpers, while they do not teach as such, serve as mentors and guides for a specific Special Friend during the SPRED session.
+Catechist Helpers: while they do not teach as such, they serve as mentors and guides for a specific special friend during the SPRED session.
 The Catechist Helper accompanies his or her Special Friend in preparation to receive the sacraments.